A Vector Monotonicity Assumption for Multiple Instruments: Conclusion

 \section{Conclusion}

-In both observational and experimental settings, it is natural to expect individuals to vary both in their treatment effects and in how they select into treatment.
-This latter type of heterogeneity is likely to be particularly pronounced when a researcher is using multiple instrumental variables for a single binary treatment.
-This paper has shown that causal inference with heterogeneous treatment effects is possible in such settings under a simple restriction on selection that is often motivated by economic theory: what I call vector monotonicity.
+In this paper, I have characterized the causal parameters that can be point identified using multiple instruments under a monotonicity assumption that is often motivated by economic theory: vector monotonicity (VM).
+I accomplish this by focusing on binary instruments, but results are applicable to discrete instruments more generally, as shown in Appendix \ref{alternative}.

-In particular, I have defined and characterized a class of interpretable causal parameters that can be point identified under vector monotonicity with discrete instruments, and proposed an estimator that is similar in construction to the familiar method of two stage least squares (2SLS).
-While the convenience of implementing the two estimators scales similarly with the number of instruments, 2SLS is not guaranteed to recover an interpretable causal parameter under vector monotonicity (though it may in special cases).
-By contrast, the estimator I propose is always targets a particular well-defined causal parameter.
-In an application to the labor market returns to college education, I find that estimates based on vector monotonicity suggest that underlying groups in the population that exhibit different selection behavior also have highly heterogeneous treatment effects.
+The estimator I propose targets well-defined causal-parameters at no additional computational cost relative to the popular 2SLS estimator, which is not guaranteed to recover an interpretable causal parameter under VM.
+In an application to the labor market returns to college education, I find leveraging VM that underlying groups in the population which exhibit different selection behavior also have very different average returns to college.

-A natural extension of this paper is to generalize the concept of vector monotonicity and identification results to cases in which treatment can take on more than two values, which I leave for future work.